wwebjs/buttons-test/README.md

 After that, please send me a screenshot of the chat (PLEASE BLUR ALL SENSITIVE AND PERSONAL INFORMATION) on Discord (send it on the #buttons-test channel)

 ## Contributing & License
-You are welcome to help me in contributing (fixing bugs, adding something important), but I don't have any guidelines for that.
+You are welcome to help me in contributing (fixing bugs, adding something constant), but I don't have any guidelines for that.
 There is also no license for this project, use it as you like.

 ## Special Thanks